mongodb/genny/Values.md

 multiply
 --------

-Multiplies two values and returns the result as a bson object.
-It takes two arguments:
+Multiplies a list of values and returns the result as a bson object.
+It takes a list of _factors_.
+The result is a double, but can be used where an integer is required.

-1. _variable_: The variable to multiply
-2. _factor_: The value with which to multiply the variable.

-This can be generalized fairly easily.
-Eventually it should take a list of factors, in which each factor can be a value generator.
+2. _factors_: A yaml list of value generators or constants to multiple together

 randomint
 ---------